officialGerero/schedule2/README.md

 To install this proj:

 -have nodejs installed
+-have composer installed
 -have laravel installed

 -clone this repo

--run npm install && npm run dev in the proj folder
+-run: composer install

--migrate the database
+-migrate the database: php artisan migrate

+-run seeder: php artisan db:seed

--php artisan serve
+-to start local server run: php artisan serve

 ?????